Satisfactory Academic Progress

 The Associate Dean, Academic Affairs, will notify a student via UTHSC email if he/she meets the criteria for probation or dismissal or who has a deficiency.

-Students may appeal any academic action of the College (such as probation or dismissal) to the Academic Standing and Promotion Review (ASPR) Committee.
-Appeals generally occurring at the end of the spring and fall terms and will be heard during the first week of the summer and winter terms, respectively.
+Students may appeal any academic action of the College (i.e., probation, dismissal) to the Academic Standing and Promotion Review (ASPR) Committee.
+Appeals generally occur at the end of the spring and fall terms and will be heard during the first 1-2 weeks following completion of a term.
 Information regarding the appeal procedure can be obtained from the Associate Dean for Academic Affairs.
 The appeal must be submitted, in writing, within two calendar days of receipt of notification of action.
 After the ASPR committee hears the student’s appeal and reviews available materials, the committee will make a recommendation to the Dean who will render a decision on the appeal.
 The decision of the Dean is final in such cases, however, in the case where a student is dismissed, the student has the right to appeal to the Chancellor for readmission to the program if the student believes there were inherent flaws or biases in the process leading up to the dismissal.

 During the College appeals process, a student who desires to continue attending classes may do so with the permission of the College and after providing a written request to the Office of the Registrar.
 Auditing of courses involving clerkships/clinical experiential experiences may not be allowable; thus, students seeking to enroll as non-degree students in such courses must seek additional guidance from the College and obtain written permission to enroll.
 Upon receipt of the student’s written request, which must be received within five (5) business days of the notice of dismissal, the student will be enrolled in classes as an audit student.
 Such permission will not be granted if the appeal process extends more than one term following the original committee action recommending dismissal.
 In instances in which the appeal process extends into a second term the student will be withdrawn.
 The status of the student will not change again until and unless his/her appeal is upheld and the University reinstates him/her as a student in good standing.
 Additional information regarding the UTHSC campus policy can be found at: https://academic.uthsc.edu/policy_docs/student_status_appeals.php